-The group rate is available to any group with 20 or more members.
-This applies to tickets as well as the barbecue dinner.
-Group rates are only available over the phone by calling 801.734.4428.
+The group rate is available to any group of 20 or more.
+This applies to event tickets as well as the barbecue dinner.
+Group rates are only available over the phone by calling 866.734.4428.

-There are 6 wheelchair-specific areas in the bench seating area of the amphitheatre.
-Guests with wheelchairs are able to reserve the seats around these wheelchair areas so that they may sit with their group.
-This must be done in advance either by phone through the box office.
+There are 6 wheelchair-specific areas in the bench seating area of the Amphitheatre.
+Guests with wheelchairs can reserve the seats around these wheelchair areas so that they may sit with their group.
+Tickets can be purchased online or through the Box Office.

 Service Animals are welcome at the Sundance Outdoor Amphitheater.
-All such animals must be under the control of their handlers at all times.
+All such animals must be always under the control of their handlers.
 Any animal that creates a disruption will be asked to leave the Amphitheater immediately; refunds will be distributed at the discretion of the house supervisor.
 Emotional Support Animals and pets are not permitted.

 Can children attend the performance?

-The Bluebird Cafe is recommended for mature audiences.
+The Bluebird Cafe is recommended for mature audience due to possible subject matter.
 We strongly recommend leaving infants at home.
 Any child creating a disturbance must be taken out of the theatre area immediately.

 What is the inclement weather policy?

-Temperatures drop after the sun sets, so we recommend bringing jackets and/or blankets.
+Temperatures drop significantly after the sun sets, so we recommend bringing jackets and/or blankets.

 Are umbrellas allowed?